 Charge is also a conserved quantity.
 In normal processes (things we would encounter in day-to-day life) charges are neither created from nothing nor destroyed.

-The universe also tends to balance charges; in a given system (piece of the universe), there are generally the same number of positive and negative charges.
+The universe also tends to balance charges; in a given system (a defined piece of the universe), there are generally the same number of positive and negative charges.

 For example, in a salt crystal consisting of positively charged sodium ions (Na+) and negatively-charged chloride ions (Cl-), it is highly unlikely that we will have an unpaired charge.
 Those always tend to pair up.

 In the following sections we'll figure out the details of how charges interact and the units of charge.
 As the flow-chart above shows, we can divide our discussion about charge into static electricity phenomena and electric current.
-Static electricity refers the moving of charges from one object to another, where it is more-or-less static (doesn't move).
+Static electricity refers to charge that doesn't move unless "triggered" to do so.
+A common example you've experienced is getting a shock when you touch something metal, usually in the winter when the air is dry.
+Accumulated charge on you discharges rapidly into the metal, a "sink" for electrons, producing the shock.
 Electric current is moving charge.